There-can-only-be-two/Pinball/README.md

   - Frame Control: (Q-/E+)
   - Gravity: (S-/W+)
   - Bounce coef: (A-/D+)
-  - V: Displays the following variables - Ball(x, y), Spring force
+  - V: Displays the following variables - Ball(x, y), Spring force, Gravity and Bounce coef
   - F: Finishes the game and displays rankings
   - U: Change display of the UI
   - R: Resets ranking to default (Only after the game has finished and the ranking is displayed)